 Oz Lotto was introduced in 1994, and Powerball was launched in 1996 to replace Midweek Lotto.
 Cash 3 was launched in 1998 as the first on-line game unique to Western Australia.
 Two more lotto games (Monday and Wednesday Lotto) were added in 2006 when Western Australia (along with South Australia) was invited to join the then New South Wales games.
-A new lottery product, Set for Life, was introduced in August 2015 with draws every night of the week.
+The Set for Life product was introduced in August 2015, with draws every night of the week.